SynergiTech/laravel-postal/README.md

 ## Upgrading
 ### Upgrading to V4
+Version 4 only supports Laravel 9 and newer owing to significant changes in how Laravel processes email.

-* We now throw `TransportException` when an API error occurs, instead of a `BadMethodCallException`.
+We also now throw `TransportException` when an API error occurs, instead of a `BadMethodCallException`.

 ### Upgrading to V3
 If you are updating to Laravel 7 as well, you will need to update your environment variable names.